These Beef Empanadas are so tasty, hyper yummy and very simple to make. Made with a corn masa dough and a savory beef filling. Love, love empanadas!!

-NOTE: For this recipe you can use any hot dipping sauce you would like but…… if you like you can make this salsa verde or green sauce that I made for my other Mexican Empanadas with Green Sauce recipe….it also includes the steps to forming the tortilla discs and hence empanadas!
+NOTE: For this recipe you can use any hot dipping sauce you would like but…… if you like you can make this salsa verde or green sauce that I made for my other Mexican Empanadas with Green Sauce recipe.

-There is one exception, when you get to the picture of adding the empanada filling this picture will show you a picture of the ground beef I used in the Mexican Empanadas with Green Sauce not the beef chuck I used for this recipe of beef empanadas.
+The picture of adding the empanada filling, shows you the picture of the ground beef I used in the Mexican Empanadas with Green Sauce recipe not the beef chuck I used for this recipe of beef empanadas.

 Follow masa recipe steps from recipe:

 After mixing dough (masa) form into a size a little bigger than golf balls.